001TMF/CULLALGO/README.md

 ![image](https://github.com/user-attachments/assets/be323027-2965-4be6-a8aa-5de9d1994005)
 ![image](https://github.com/user-attachments/assets/2445f9c4-1cf6-4af9-bda1-12b36c36ac22)
 These are the lines that need to be changed before running the script, in the same format.
 4. After running the script, the selected_sequences.fasta file is created in the output_path directory.

+# Tweaks for desired results
+There are multiple lines in the code that can be tweaked for individual variance.
+As of CULLALGO1.0, all of them are made clear via comments in the code.